GhostAIDLP/GhostAI_DLP/README_REDTEAM_BERT.md

 ### **Research Areas**
 - **Adversarial Training**: Train models on generated attacks
-- **Federated Learning**: Learn from multiple DLP deployments
+- **Federated Learning**: Learn from multiple firewall deployments
 - **Zero-shot Detection**: Detect new attack types without training
 - **Explainable AI**: Better explanations for detection decisions

 ## 📄 **License & Contributing**

-This system is part of the GhostAI DLP project.
+This system is part of the GhostAI firewall project.
 See the main README for licensing and contributing guidelines.

 ## 🤝 **Support**